vaughantay/roguelove/README.md

 # roguelove
 Roguelike code written in Lua, based on [Possession](http://possessiongame.com/ "Possession").
 Designed to be used with the [LÖVE](http://love2d.org/ "LÖVE") game framework (http://love2d.org)

 Currently not a full game, but has some test content.
+If you want to start from scratch, rename or remove the data/ directory, and rename the data_empty/ directory to data/

 Features that have been added that weren't in Possession:
 * Items and inventory